XChain-Platform/xchain-indexer/docs/actions/AIRDROP.md

 ## Rules

 ## Notes
+- `AIRDROP` requires an `XCHAIN` fee based on number of database hits
 - `DROP` `ACTION` can be used for shorter reference to `AIRDROP` `ACTION`
 - `AIRDROP` to `ADDRESS` `LIST` sends `AMOUNT` of `TICK` to each address on the list
 - `AIRDROP` to `TICK` `LIST` sends `AMOUNT` of `TICK` to holders of each `TICK` on the list